qjebbs/go-sqlf/readme.md

-Package sqls focuses only on building SQL queries by free combination of fragments.
+Package sqlf focuses only on building SQL queries by free combination of fragments.
 Thus, it works naturally with all sql dialects without having to deal with the differences between them.
 Unlike any other sql builder or ORMs, Fragment is the only concept you need to learn.